Kapral67/FamilyDirectory/README.md

         - Should be the subdomain of `ORG_FAMILY_DIRECTORY_HOSTED_ZONE_NAME` where emails are sent from (e.g. `support`)

+    6. `ORG_FAMILYDIRECTORY_ROOT_MEMBER_ID`

+        - The `ROOT MEMBER` of this FamilyDirectory must be known and so an Environment Variable is set for it.
+        - A good value for this variable is `"00000000-0000-0000-0000-000000000000"`

     6. `CDK_DEFAULT_ACCOUNT`

         - The AWS Account Id

     7. `CDK_DEFAULT_REGION`

+        - The AWS Region

 3. Now is a good time to bootstrap you're aws account for cdk if you haven't already